GiuTan/Weak-NILM/README.md

 Specifically, for mixed training experiment there is the possibility to set also the testing dataset desired, choosing between REFIT and UK-DALE.

 Required packages to prepare the enviroment are listed in environment.yml file.

+Structure for the linear softmax pooling layer is inspired by https://github.com/marl/autopool.